darren170999/AlgoVisor/README.md

 # AlgoVisual
-Final Year Project for Information Engineering and Media By Darren Soh
+Capstone Project for Information Engineering and Media By Darren Soh
 # Current Tech Stacks: